 Portage Practitioners work in partnership with families, recognising that parents are the best people to teach their child.
 Parental involvement is essential in both the planning and delivery of activities to support the child's learning.

-What does Portage offer?
+What is the Portage offer?

-- Work in conjunction with other support agencies
+- Working in conjunction with other agencies.

 Working in partnership with families